openstack/glance/doc/source/cli/glancescrubber.rst

 ===========

-glance-scrubber is a utility that allows an operator to configure Glance for the asynchronous deletion of images.
+glance-scrubber is a utility that allows an operator to configure Glance for the asynchronous deletion of images or to revert the image's status from `pending_delete` to `active`.
 Whether this makes sense for your deployment depends upon the storage backend you are using and the size of typical images handled by your Glance installation.

 An image in glance is really a combination of an image record (stored in the database) and a file of image data (stored in a storage backend).
 Under normal